An Ozzy and Sharon Osbourne biopic is in the works

 READ MORE: Black Sabbath sell Black Lives Matter T-shirt based on iconic font

-Ozzy’s life and career will also be showcased in an upcoming A&E documentary, Biography: The Nine Lives of Ozzy Osbourne will premiere on 7 September 2020.
+Ozzy’s life and career is also set to be showcased in an upcoming A&E documentary entitled, Biography: The Nine Lives of Ozzy Osbourne, which will premiere on 7 September 2020.